tarantool/doc/doc/1.7/reference/reference_lua/fio.rst

 .. function:: sync()

     Ensure that changes are written to disk.
-For details type "man 2 sync".
+For details type ``man 2 sync``.

     :return: true if success, false if failure.
     :rtype:  boolean